 More and more job changers are therefore sensing their chance to make a lateral move and are asking themselves whether they would be suitable for a programming job.
 Even if mastering programming languages is indispensable for a job as a programmer, programmers must also have important non-technical qualities.

-In this article, we explain which 10 soft skills you need to learn coding and how you can successfully master your career as a programmer.
+In this article we clarify which 10 soft skills you need to become a programmer and how you can successfully master your career as a programmer.

-One of the most important skills if you want to learn programming is your ability to solve problems logically.
-Often in programming, problems are broken down into sub-problems to be solved one at a time.
-This is because the main problem is often too complex to be solved on its own at the first attempt.
-The division into sub-problems leads to the individual sub-problems being worked through systematically, one after the other, until the main problem is solved.
+One of the most important skills when learning to program is your ability to solve problems logically.
+Often when programming, problems are broken down into sub-problems to be solved one at a time.
+This is because the main problem is often too complex to solve on its own at the first attempt.
+The division into subproblems leads to the fact that the individual subproblems can be worked off systematically one after the other, until the main problem is solved.

 This approach is one of the most important skills in programming.
-Programmers often spend hours finding errors in their own code.
-But this approach to problem solving can be very helpful for you in other areas of your life.
+Programmers often spend hours finding bugs in their own code.
+But also in other areas of life this approach to problem solving can be very helpful for you.

-Another aspect is not to look for a single solution to a problem.
-There are usually many different solutions to one problem.
-Your task is to compare different possible solutions and find the best possible solution for your problem by weighing them up.
+Another aspect is not to look for just one solution to the problem.
+There are usually many different solutions to a problem.
+Your task is to compare different possible solutions and to find the best possible solution for your problem by weighing them up.

 Analytical thinking is exactly your thing

 The soft skill of analytical thinking helps to establish connections between different facts, to structure and interpret them in order to be able to draw the right conclusions.
 Analytical thinking does not only describe the ability to solve complicated math problems.
-In addition, analytical thinking is much more often put to the test in practice through text analysis.
+In addition, analytical thinking is put to the test much more frequently in practice through text analysis.